 When you download Bing Ads Editor for Mac or Windows, you'll get an intuitive and simple desktop application that streamlines your search campaign management — online or offline.

 After reading this training, you will understand how to:

 There are two ways to download Bing Ads Editor:

-Bing Ads also allows customers to use the Google Import tool to schedule and sync imports from Google AdWords campaigns automatically.
+Bing Ads also allows customers to use the Google Import tool to schedule and sync imports from Google Ads campaigns automatically.